What we know about the latest Ebola outbreak after WHO declares global health emergency

 It can also be spread through contact with contaminated materials or a person who has died from the disease.

-Symptoms often include fever, fatigue, muscle pain, headache and a sore throat, followed by vomiting, diarrhoea, abdominal pain, among others.
+Symptoms often include fever, fatigue, muscle pain, headache and a sore throat, followed by vomiting, diarrhea and abdominal pain.
 Internal and external bleeding can occur later as the disease progresses.

 There are six known virus species linked to Ebola, but only three cause most large outbreaks: Ebola virus, Sudan virus and Bundibugyo virus, the latter of which is behind the current epidemic, according to WHO.